WebThingsIO/gateway/README.docker.md

 # WebThings Gateway

-Docker image based on Debian Buster for running the [WebThings Gateway](https://github.com/WebThingsIO/gateway).
+Docker image based on Debian Bookworm for running the [WebThings Gateway](https://github.com/WebThingsIO/gateway).
 The image is built for AMD64, ARMv7, and ARMv8 (AArch64).